Skip to content

 Does Milo C. Huempfner Department of Veterans Affairs accept Medicaid?

 SAMHSA data does not list Medicaid among this facility's accepted payment types.
 Call (920) 431-2500 directly to confirm — coverage may have changed since the last SAMHSA sync.
-You can also browse other TX centers that accept Medicaid.
+You can also browse other WI centers that accept Medicaid.

 What level of care does Milo C. Huempfner Department of Veterans Affairs offer?